 Through the framework of the National Curriculum, St Anne's uses the thematic/topic approach as the basis for our curriculum planning in geography.
 These plans define what we will teach, and ensure an appropriate balance and distribution of work across each term.
-We plan through topics that will link to other areas of the curriculum and lessons and activities in geography will build on the children's prior learning.
+We plan through topics that will link to other areas of the curriculum.
+Lessons and activities in geography will build on the children's prior learning.
 This is now implemented with the support of the Oddizzi scheme of work, which provides staff with support materials and resources to help teach interactive geography lessons.
 Staff encourage the development of age-appropriate, accurate knowledge of the location, physical and human characteristics of a wide range of globally significant places.
 They encourage the correct use of geographical skills e.g. map reading, collecting and analysing data.
 Children are encouraged to present a range of data, gathered through experiences of fieldwork, to deepen understanding of geographical processes and to use and interpret a wide range of sources of geographical information, including maps, diagrams, globes and aerial photographs.
 We try to use our local area to our advantage as much as possible to embed these skills and also use geographical vocabulary which is appropriate and accurate and which develops and evolves from EYFS to KS1 and through to KS2.
 Staff provide children with open ended leading questions to help them think more deeply into geography and geographical skills.

 In Year 4 the children have investigated The Americas and used Mardi Gras to launch their topic by creating masks and listening to music.
 In Year 1 the children travelled to Manchester Airport and examined the different jobs that people do at the airport.
 Photographs and topic webs are shared with parents on a regular basis.
+To support their mountains unit the children of Year 3 take part in some virtual field work to Everest base camp to deepen their understanding of life living on a mountain.